-- the financial statements, prepared in accordance with the applicable set of accounting standards, give a true and fair view of the assets, liabilities, financial position and profit or loss of the Company; and - the strategic report includes a fair review of the development and performance of the business and the position of the Company, together with a description of the principal risks and uncertainties that they face.
+- The strategic report includes a fair review of the development and performance of the business and the position of the Company, together with a description of the principal risks and uncertainties that they face.

 We consider the annual report and accounts, taken as a whole, are fair, balanced and understandable; and provide the information necessary for shareholders to assess the Company's position and performance, business model and strategy.